edgd1er/jeedom-rpi/README.md

 This readme shows a **Dockerfile** of a dockerized [Jeedom](https://www.jeedom.com) based on a debian buster slim image.
 The mysql database is based on linuxserver mariadb image on a distinct container.

-Jeedom major version is given as a parameter, release if for jeedom v3, V4-stable for v4.
+Jeedom major version is given as a parameter, release if for jeedom v3, master for v4.

 Docker Hub: https://hub.docker.com/r/edgd1er/jeedom-rpi